becatini/ec2-backup-restore/README.md

 *Script: ami_backup.sh*

 - It will create one AMI for each selected instance.
-- E.g. ami_<instance_name>.txt
+- Also a .txt file will be created.
+E.g. ami_<instance_name>.txt
-- Those files will be used to restore the AMI if necessary.
+- Those .txt files will be used to restore the AMI if necessary.

 ![My Image](images/image2.png)